Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 After you create a new content set using the Adding Content Details section above, you'll upload at least one language file for your course.
 You can add as many language files to the course as necessary for your organization.

-Follow the steps below to upload one or more language files for your SCORM module:
+Click the Add Language Files button, then follow the steps below to upload one or more language files for your SCORM module:

 - Description: Provide a description of this content for future reference.
 This description will only be seen by admins.